msr8/discordcatbot/docs/README.md

 ## Cat

 `c:cat`, `c:cute`, `c:ket`, and `/cat` both do the same thing, ie send you a cat pic/vid.
 To send it, the channel where the command is ran should be an allowed channel.
-You can also DM the bot `c:cat` to recieve a cat pic/vid :)
+You can also DM the bot `c:cat` to receive a cat pic/vid :)

 ## Channel/Settings

-`c:channel`, `c:channels`, and `/settings` both provide the same functionality, ie providing a way to manage the channels whic the bot can send messages in.
+`c:channel`, `c:channels`, and `/settings` both provide the same functionality, ie providing a way to manage the channels which the bot can send messages in.
 Here are the parameters you can use in `c:channel` and `c:channels`, you can also view them by doing `c:channel help`

 <br>